egdw/ORB_SLAM3_Ubuntu20.04/README.md

 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
-Tested with OpenCV 3.2.0**.
+Dowload and install instructions can be found at: http://opencv.org. **Required at least 4.4.
+Tested with OpenCV 4.5.1**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.